-Problem: No matter how well they fit, it’s too easy to lose a good pair of sunglasses while PWC riding – and the rest of the Sea Doo ride can be a chore if I don’t have a spare set and have to squint all the way home.
+Problem: No matter how well they fit, it’s too easy to lose a good pair of sunglasses while PWC riding.
+And then the rest of the Sea Doo ride can be a chore if I don’t have a spare set and have to squint all the way home.

 Solution: There are a variety of floating retainers available that help my glasses stay on better and keep them afloat if they come off.

 5. Secret Products For Sea Doo Tours – Hat Clips

 Problem: Any headgear or hat worn to protect my head from too much sun while Sea Doo riding may blow off and get lost.

 Solution: Hat clips are a nifty little device that attach to the back of my hat and the collar of my shirt or PFD.
 If my hat blows off, it falls done my back where I can retrieve it easily.

 6. Secret Products For Sea Doo Tours – Waist Pack

 Problem: I need more waterproof storage space for Sea Doo riding.
 Some PWC’s don’t any and most don’t have enough.

 Solution: I wear a waterproof waist pack to carry essentials that I want to keep dry and handy.
 My wife uses hers as a purse.

 7. Secret Products For Sea Doo Tours – Dry Shoes

 Solution: The best I’ve found are Powerdrain Cool shoes by Columbia (also see Columbia Drainmaker III Shoe).
-They look like running shoes, but are quick drying, with soles that protect against hard stones underfoot and uppers that stop sunburned feet.
-Check out my review.
+They look like running shoes.
+But they are also quick drying, with soles that protect against hard stones underfoot and uppers that stop sunburned feet.
+Click here to check out my review.

 8. Secret Products For Sea Doo Tours – Rain Jacket

 Problem: Getting caught in the rain while PWC riding is painful, wet and can also be chilly.